omerien2/twitch-plays-undertale/README.md

 (This is a fork of https://gitlab.com/cmpcsg/TwitchPlays.
 The history of the repo is still here, although every profile link has been replaced by the github URL.)
 (This is basically their stuff but with some commands deleted.)
+(I will not support any installation, and I put it as a Github repo only for practical use.)

 # TwitchPlays